|

 the communities served.

-and trains young mothers to serve as mentors to at-risk pregnant teens
+The Community Doula Program recruited and trained young mothers to serve as mentors to at-risk pregnant teens

 and young mothers from their own community.
 These mentors, called